Is your broadband too slow for Sage Drive?

 Hosted Desktops – a more reliable way to run Sage in the Cloud

 A Hosted Desktop is a cloud technology originally designed to run applications over the Internet when speeds were much slower than they are now.
-The minimum speed for remote desktops is only 64kbps per user, so less than a 20th of the average rural broadband speed.
+The minimum speed for remote desktops is only 64kbps per user, so less than a twentieth of the average rural broadband speed.
 A rural business with half a dozen users running Sage on a Hosted desktop could do so adequately over a 1mbps connection.

 Hosted Desktops has both the Sage application and its database on the hosted server, nothing is installed on the user’s PC.
 This allows an unlimited number of users to connect and run Sage at the same time (Sage licences permitting of course).
 The only thing travelling up and down the Internet is the mouse clicks, keyboard taps and screen refreshes.
 This is tiny in comparison with a full database sync on Sage Drive.